 - TEACHING NOTES:

-- Working towards a blend of online and face-to-face teaching, but the timings for any activity on campus will be dictated by government guidance.
+- A blend of online and face-to-face teaching, but the timings for any activity on campus will be dictated by government guidance.

 Abertay University (Dundee) Reputation

 Abertay University is located in East Scotland, Dundee.
 The reputation for teaching has been recognised with a Silver rating in the Teaching Excellence Framework.
 4,355 students are enrolled at Abertay University: